redbadger/awesome-badger/stuartharris/full-stack-rust-1/README.md

 Rust is proving itself as an extremely competent contender for Web UI and services, as it is doing in many other spaces – it's not just a systems programming language.

-You can check out all the source code in the samples directory of our [`feature-targeting` project][feature-targeting].
+You can check out all the source code in the examples directory of our [`feature-targeting` project][feature-targeting].
 Feel free to raise issues if you have questions (or raise a PR if you're up for it) ❤️

 [async-graphql]: https://docs.rs/async-graphql/1.16.0/async_graphql/
 [async-std]: https://docs.rs/async-std